Orange-OpenSource/hurl/docs/request.md

 order: newest
 ```

 The last optional part of a request configuration is the request [body].
-Request body must be the last paremeter of a request
+Request body must be the last parameter of a request
 (after [headers] and request sections).
 Like headers, [body] have no explicit marker:

 ```hurl